KubeRocketCI/docs/docs/use-cases/tekton-custom-pipelines.md

 ## Preconditions

-- KubeRocketCI instance with Gerrit and Tekton inside is [configured](../operator-guide/prerequisites.md);
+- KubeRocketCI instance with GitHub and Tekton inside is [configured](../operator-guide/prerequisites.md);
 - Developer has access to the KubeRocketCI instances using the Single-Sign-On approach;
-- Developer has the `Administrator` role to perform merge in Gerrit.
+- Developer has the `Administrator` role to perform merge in GitHub.

 ## Scenario